nationalarchives/da-transform-judgments-pipeline/lambda_functions/tre-prepare-parser-input/README.md

-Defines a Docker image for the te-parser-function step.
+Defines a Docker image for the tre-parser-function step.

 For build instructions see: [`../README.md`](../README.md)